stedavkle/ML-Bundesliga/README.rst

 Our project stands out in terms of the user experience.
 We realised our user interface with **eel**, a python library that allows you to create offline user interfaces structured like websites.
-Because we chose this implementation the project is cross-platform, which allows for a wider audience.
+Because we chose this implementation, the project is cross-platform, which allows for a wider audience.

 We also focused on robustness and accessibility.
 Therefore it is possible to jump to any of the previous steps of the program, and if you accidentally refresh the page, you will still be in the same step of the process.